The Big Never: Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "True Detective season 3 has been billed as a one-man showcase for Mahershala Ali as opposed to the two-hander of season 1 or the too-many hander of season 2.
 And Ali has been predictably great playing the three different versions of Wayne, but Stephen Dorff has also made the most of his supporting role through the first two episodes and he gets even more to do in 'The Big Never', a step up in quality from the second half of last week's premiere."
-Amy Glynn of Paste gave the episode a 8.4 out of 10 and wrote, "These men respect each other, whatever else is going on.
+Amy Glynn of Paste gave the episode an 8.4 out of 10 and wrote, "These men respect each other, whatever else is going on.
 They're at home with each other.
 For Hays, who never seems especially comfortable anywhere, that's got to be a real oasis.
 Even if it means he might be pulled back in by the still-missing Julie Purcell."

 Keith Phipps of Vulture gave the episode a 3 star rating out of 5 and wrote, "Even at a comparatively compact eight episodes, True Detective still has a lot of space to fill.
 Right now, the bits that don't push the narrative forward feel much less compelling than the bits that do, though it's possible that could shift.
 Fortunately, the central narrative remains pretty captivating."
 Tony Sokol of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "The first two episodes of True Detective season 3 felt like pincers were closing on an elusive target.
 'The Big Never' ends leaving us with the feeling like scissors are opening up for another bite."
 Scott Tobias of The New York Times wrote, "Although the mystery has unfolded compellingly on this season of True Detective, with the three timelines relating to each other elegantly, it's a shame to think of Hays as a carbon-copy of detectives past, particularly given his racial differences and his seemingly more sober process.
 True Detective wouldn't be True Detective without a case ruining its hero's life, but it's fair to hope that Pizzolatto will ruin Hays's life in less expected ways."